ergildo/timescaledb-benchmark/README.md

 Where **-file** is the path to a file containing queries to execute **-workers** is the number of workers that will execute the queries.

 ## Run local
-To run the application locally,  you need to set up the fallow environment variables:
+Just in case you want to run the application on your computer instead of running as a docker container,  you need to set up the fallow environment variables:

 ```
 export DB_HOST=<< Database host >>